Island Apple Snail (Pomacea maculata)

 The snail can grow up to 15 centimeters (5.9 inches) in size.
 The eyes are just below the antennae.
 The colour of the shell varies from a pale olive green to a darker green, with dark bands across the shell.
 The shell is quite thin compared to other family members of the apple snail family.
 The inside has dark spots (maculata means spotted or stained).

-The shells of these applesnails are globular in shape.
 Normal coloration typically includes bands of brown, black, and yellowish-tan.
-Color patterns are however extremely variable, and both albino and gold color variations exist.[15][4]
+Shells also tend to have a yellow to reddish orange coloring along the lip of the large opening.[17]
+Color patterns are however extremely variable, and both albino and gold color variations exist.[18][4]

 Pomacea maculata individuals can be difficult to differentiate morphologically from Pomacea canaliculata (but egg masses are strikingly different to a trained observer).[6]
+The easiest way to distinguish the egg clutches is by the number of eggs with, P. maculata having a noticeably larger number in an individual clutch.[19]

 The color of the visible soft parts is grey-brown with dark spots.[20]